Biden's National Security Team Lists Leading Threats, With China At The Top

 "North Korean leader Kim Jong Un may take a number of aggressive and potentially destabilizing actions ... up to and including the resumption of nuclear weapons and intercontinental ballistic missile (ICBM) testing," the report said.

-For nearly two decades, the national security establishment focused on U.S. wars in the Middle East and the threats posed posed by extremist groups such as al-Qaida and the Islamic State.
+For nearly two decades, the national security establishment focused on U.S. wars in the Middle East and the threats posed by extremist groups such as al-Qaida and ISIS.

 The Trump administration shifted the emphasis to great power rivalries, particularly China.
-The Biden administration is expected to keep this focus as well, but is also expected to devote more attention to threats that include cybersecurity, domestic extremism and the COVID pandemic.
+The Biden administration is expected to keep this focus as well but is also expected to devote more attention to threats that include cybersecurity, domestic extremism and the COVID-19 pandemic.

 Cyber intrusions